Leo Johnson (Brookside): Adele Murray

 Before leaving for police college, Leo attended a party held at the Murray's.
 Fifteen-year-old Adele (Katy Lamont) had fancied Leo for some time.
-After he witnessed his girlfriend flirting with his neighbour Jimmy Corkhill (Dean Sullivan), Leo started to drink heavily and then was seduced by Adele and the two had unprotected sex.
-Leo regretted having done so immediately and worried that if anyone were to find out it could compromise his career in the police.
+After he witnessed his girlfriend flirting with his neighbour Jimmy Corkhill (Dean Sullivan),Leo began drinking heavily and was later seduced by Adele, after which the two had unprotected sex.
+Leo immediately regretted the encounter and feared that, if it became known, it could damage his career in the police force.

-Leo started dating Adele for a while then shortly afterwards, he finished with her.
-When Mick found a letter to Leo from Adele, he questioned his son and discovered that Leo and Adele had sex.
-Mick was furious and afterwards, told Leo that he should face up to his responsibilities.
-After realising however that this could end his career in the police he decided the best thing was for Leo to move to London as soon as possible.
-Shortly afterwards Leo left.
+Leo briefly dated Adele afterward, but soon ended the relationship.
+When Mick discovered a letter from Adele addressed to Leo, he confronted his son and learned about the affair.
+Furious, Mick insisted that Leo should take responsibility for his actions.
+However, realizing that the situation might ruin Leo’s future in the police, he ultimately decided that the best solution was for Leo to leave for London as soon as possible.
+Leo departed shortly afterward.